 The Distractions of Life

 Wow, this one is huge.
 Many things can be included in this category.
 I can worry or get distracted about my job, my health, my children, the future, the economy, or my retirement.
 Will I end up in a convalescent home?
 Which of my organs will fail first?
 What if we go to war?
-What if Social Security collapses?
+Or, what if Social Security collapses?
 What if my house burns down?
-What if my friends believe the crazy gossip about me?
+Oh my – what if my friends believe the crazy gossip about me?
 What if, what if, what if… Can you see how much time worry consumes?
 When we freeze our minds on the faithless, shifting sands of “what if,” our lives collapse when the storms arrive.
 God calls us to resist all such distractions and fix our eyes on Jesus.